Remote Desktop is a feature of Windows that allows you to access another computer through the Internet.

-Note: For UI departmentally managed computers, contact your departmental IT support provider to discuss remote desktop options.
+Note: For UI departmentally managed computers, contact your local IT support provider to discuss remote desktop access.

 To use Remote Desktop you will need the following:

 - has been configured for Remote Access.

 - A client computer that:

 Microsoft Remote Desktop comes pre-installed on Windows 10 and 11 and is a free download for macOS.